VincentLuders/astro-luxsearch/Issues.md

     Again, look at our architecture described in @README.md.
     And look up online @Web for the right documentation for our code and check if anything is different with Astro.

+- Vincent Lüders - Doesn't work this shit
+	"Vincent Lüders" on the about us card doesn't work with the gradient colors.
+A junior dev tried to change its color but it eventually only looks blue.

+	You can take the exact same gredient color logic that we use for "class="brand-tagline" .
+Please look it up!

+	And the Quote border line doesn't use the gradient colors either.

+	You must place the colors vertical, from top to bottom blue to purple to blue.